 The War Memorial Carillon was installed in the Clock Tower and dedicated on Anzac Day, 25 April 1928.
 An inauguration ceremony was followed by a military ceremony, and then a program of music was played on the Carillon.

-Read about the inauguration ceremony, the military ceremony and the music of the Carillon from SMH reports, with photos.
+Read about the inauguration ceremony, the military ceremony and the music of the Carillon from SMH reports.

 The smaller treble bells, particularly those in the duplicated top octave, were never as satisfactory as the resonant lower bells, so in 1973 the top 38 bells were returned to the original bellfounders for recasting, and at the same time five additional top bells were cast to extend the range.